jesuserro/dotfiles/README.md

 -   Please configure the `rcrc` file if you'd like to make personal overrides in a different directory

 ## Update
-From time to time you should pull down any updates to these dotfiles, and run
+**After creating any new dotfiles-local file do the next (by example: ~/dotfiles-local/gitconfig.local).** From time to time you should pull down any updates to these dotfiles, and run:
 ``` shell
 # Crea symlinks entre estos dotfiles y el sistema en ~
 rcup